VictorModupe/Ethical-Hacking/The_Flipside_of_Ethical_Hacking.md

-# The Flipside of Ethical Hacking
+# Title: The Flipside of Ethical Hacking

 Ethical hacking is the practice of legally and systematically testing computer systems, networks, or applications to identify vulnerabilities, weaknesses, or security flaws that malicious hackers could exploit.
 Ethical hackers, often called "white hat hackers," work with the permission of the system owner to improve security and protect against potential cyberattacks.
 While the field has significantly contributed to enhanced cybersecurity, it also has its challenges and unintended consequences.
 This paper explores the multifaceted nature of ethical hacking, emphasizing its benefits, limitations, and potential risks.